 Katharina Borgmann, Timo Heinrich

-How Do Aesthetic Preferences Drive Decision-making Processes?
+How Do Aesthetic Preferences Drive Decision-Making Processes?

 Shuanping Dai, Lijia Tan

-Leadership in Open Innovation
+Trust in Open Innovation

 Shuanping Dai, Timo Heinrich, Lijia Tan